keygen-sh/keygen-api/README.md

 1. You may not alter, remove, or obscure any licensing, copyright, or other notices.

 Anything else is fair game.
-There's no clause that requires you to open source modifications.
+There's no clause that requires you to open source modifications to Keygen or other derivative works.

 You can self-host Keygen EE to license your enterprise application.